Update - Monday, June 17

 All burns are weather dependent; we take into account wind direction and speed, any drought conditions, among other factors before moving ahead with a burn.
 Sign up for volunteer shifts using the online form.
 Check your email and this website for any updates and to confirm that a scheduled burn is proceeding.
 Check out a slide show of one of last fall's burns!

-Cost is free and the burn is open to CSB/SJU students, staff, Arboretum members, and non-members.
+Cost is free and the burn is open to any interested volunteers ages 18 and older.
 Check out some of the pictures from past burns.